 6. Engage with them and their lives outside the gym

 Our job is personal.
 It says it right in the title.

 You should engage your clients about what they’re doing outside the gym.
-This can be relative to their nutrition or homework workouts, but it can also be, wait for it, more personal than that.
+This is usually relative to their nutrition or homework workouts.
+But it can be much more personal than that.

 For example, if a client has a birthday or anniversary coming up, celebrate with them by buying them a card or gift certificate to their favorite restaurant.

 Is their son or daughter getting married?
 Offer to help out on the day off if needed or buy them a housewarming gift.

 Did the cute girl from marketing compliment your male client on his ‘broad shoulders’ and talk about how she’s noticed ‘he’s been working out’?